dndworld/dndworld.github.io/character-building/new-to-dnd-test.md

 ---
 ## D&D Beyond Character Builder
 ### 1. Class
-> Reminder: Your character on this server starts at Level 1.
->
 > Your [class](https://www.dndbeyond.com/posts/1047-d-d-101-a-quick-breakdown-of-classes-in-dungeons) helps determine your character’s specialty.
 Each class has unique features that can affect how they interact with the world.
+Your character on this server starts at **Level 1**.

 #### Proficiencies
 > Your race, background, and class will allow you to choose proficiencies among certain skills and tools.
 This means you are especially good at this skill/tool and can add your proficiency bonus to it when making checks for that task.
 Proficiency bonus is a number that increases as you level, and at Level 1 it is +2.